Home Specific Pain AreasKnee PainStages of Osteoarthritis: Symptoms, Diagnosis & Treatment Options

 • Use over-the-counter anti-inflammatory medications for your knee pain.

-• Make sure you get a good night’s sleep.
+• In addition, make sure you get a good night’s sleep.

 • Manage your weight: Extra pounds can be a burden on your knee.